zeek/zeek-docs/doc/scripting/javascript.rst

 The :zeek:see:`set` and :zeek:see:`vector` types are currently copied from Zeek to JavaScript as `Array`_ objects.
 These objects don't reference the original set or vector on the Zeek side.
-This means that mutation of the JavaScript side objects via accessors on the `Array` does not modify the Zeek side value.
+This means that mutation of the JavaScript side objects via accessors on the `Array` do not modify the Zeek side value.
 However, objects referencing the Zeek record values within these arrays are mutable.

 This mainly becomes relevant if you wanted to modify state attached to a connection within JavaScript.
-Re-assigning ``c.service`` below works as expected, the ``c.service.push()`` approach on the other had would not change the Zeek-side set.
+Re-assigning ``c.service`` below works as expected, the ``c.service.push()`` approach on the other had would not change the set on the Zeek-side.

 .. literalinclude:: js/connection-service.js
    :caption: connection-service.js